PinIdea/shapeshift-cli/README.md

   refund_address     address to return deposit to if anything goes wrong with
                      exchange
-  amount_to_be_sent  the amount to be sent to the withdrawal address wallet_cli         the path or the excutable command of your wallet client,
+  amount_to_be_sent  the amount to be sent to the withdrawal address wallet_cli         the path or the executable command of your wallet client,
                      such as: dash-cli bitcoin-cli

 optional arguments:
-  -h, --help         show this help message and exit -y                 attemp to proceed without prompting for
+  -h, --help         show this help message and exit -y                 attempt to proceed without prompting for

 EXAMPLES
 		./shapeshift-cli.py DASH_BTC <withdraw_address> <refund_address> 1.5 dash-cli
 		trade DASH for 1.5 BTC. use dash-cli
 ```

-#TODO
+- Trade amount larger than max deposit limit will be automatically split to separated

-Automatically split larger amount to separated and rather small transactions that
-within shapeshift's limits.
+and rather small transactions that within shapeshift's limits.

 #Disclamer: